Overview

 • Image tool

-• Viewport tool
+• Viewport tool (only available in sheets)

 Command-bar